michaeledwards0/Enterprise-Azure-AI-Infrastructure/docs/01-identity-fortress.md

 In Zero Trust architecture, identity is the perimeter.
 Before any resources exist, before the AI service is deployed, before a single line of code runs — the identity layer must be established with least-privilege access, strong authentication, and just-in-time elevation.

 This phase demonstrates the identity architecture that would protect a real production AI workload from the two most common attack paths: **compromised credentials** and **privilege escalation**.
+It also establishes the first governance guardrails via Azure Policy — because policy that isn't enforced isn't policy.

 **By the end of this phase, you will have:**
 - A production-grade identity structure with role-based groups
 - A properly configured break-glass emergency access account
 - Conditional Access policies enforcing MFA, geographic restrictions, and legacy authentication blocks
 - Privileged Identity Management (PIM) configured for just-in-time admin elevation
+- Baseline Azure Policy assignments enforcing governance guardrails
 - All controls documented with screenshots for the case study

 ---